methods-pl-maple-lab/methods-pl-maple-lab.github.io/src/content/recruiting/index.md

 * [You are a current or soon-to-be graduate student at UVM or elsewhere](#graduate-students)
 * [You are a current undergraduate student at UVM or elsewhere](#undergraduate-students)

-# Graduate Students

-"Recruiting" in academia typically refers to the process of taking on PhD students and hiring non-PhD researchers.
-Recruitment is often tied to grant funding. _At present, I am not *actively* recruiting new graduate students, since all of my grants are fully staffed vis a vis graduate students._ If you would like to be advised by me, you may need to start in the TA pool for a bit.

-I am, however, _always_ interested in **working with** motivated and inquisitive students of any background.
+I am _always_ interested in **working with** motivated and inquisitive students of any background.
 If you are already a graduate student at UVM and have a specific research project in mind, please feel free to reach out for a meeting.
 If you are interested in my research perspective more broadly, consider enrolling in one of my courses.
 If you are interested in the MaPLE lab, reach out to us about attending lab meetings and reading groups.

 I am always interested in collaborations with graduate students at any institution and if there is a promising research direction that might come out of a collaboration, I will happily write a grant to fund student research.
 I feel very strongly that students should be paid for their work, but if you need the credits, I can work with you on research for credit.